mbleichner/x4-warehouse-fleets/readme.md

 The player-owned stations don't need any budgets for this mod to work.
 All trades with NPC factions use the global player account.
 (I tried to make it work with station accounts, but unfortunately this isn't possible without commander-assignment and this in turn locks the fleet settings so they cannot be changed afterwards - which would be a huge drawback).

 If a warehouse has unrestricted sell offers, NPC traders can also buy directly from your warehouse.
 If this happens, the money goes to the station account.
-Check those accounts from time to time.
-In future versions of the mod I might automate this.
+If the station account reaches 200k, it will be transferred to the player account.
+If needed, this could be made configurable in a future version.

 ## Notes

+- Any ship might carry up to three different resources at once.
 - Idle ships will dock at their home warehouse and wait for something to do.
 - Ships will always begin and end their tasks at the home warehouse.
 A ship will fly back to the warehouse, even if it has nothing to carry and could in theory fly directly to another station.
 This is intentional, so that the routes are easier to control and protect.
 If shortcutting was allowed, the pathing could become unpredictable and ships might fly through hostile regions.
-- S class ships will not use the service area setting and instead only operate in the local sector.
+- S class ships will only operate in the local sector.
 They are generally very inefficient when it comes to longer flights and to cut down on settings, this behavior is hardcoded.
 - Ships will only consider a trade if it is profitable.
 This means they will only sell a ware if your sell offer is cheaper than the buy offer of an NPC station and they will only buy a ware if your buy offer is higher than the sell offer of an NPC station.
 Usually, you want to set automatic pricing, so your ships will only buy/sell wares if the offer is profitable considering the current market price.

+## Recommendations

+- Add ships of all sizes (S/M/L) to your fleets, so every transport job can be assigned an appropriate-sized ship.
+- Restrict traffic between warehouses to L-sized ships.
+This avoids a lot of pirate/xenon trouble.
+- Use the strongest ship of the fleet as commander - if the commander gets killed, you have to redo all of the fleet configuration, because the game doesn't auto-transfer the behavior to another ship of the fleet.
+- Since idle ships dock and stay docked at the warehouse, it is advisable to have more L-docks than L-ships.
+Otherwise your warehouse might by completely blocked by docked freighters.
+- Check your warehouses from time to time for overworked fleets - if there are no idle ships waiting for work, it might be advisable to add more ships.

 ## Some Implementation Details